Coming of Age Day

-Genpuku (元服) is a Japanese coming-of-age ceremony which dates back to Japan's classical Nara period (710–794 AD).^{[1]} This ceremony marked the transition from child to adult status and the assumption of adult responsibilities.
+(元服, Genpuku) is a Japanese coming-of-age ceremony which dates back to Japan's classical Nara period (710–794 AD).^{[1]} This ceremony marked the transition from child to adult status and the assumption of adult responsibilities.
 The age of participation varied throughout history and depended on factors such as sex, political climate, and social status.
-Most participants were aristocratic children between the ages of 10 and 20, and most descriptions of genpuku focus on the male ceremony rather than the female ceremony due to the exclusion of women from politically important court positions and warrior status.
+Most participants were aristocratic children between the ages of 10 and 20, and most descriptions of focus on the male ceremony rather than the female ceremony due to the exclusion of women from politically important court positions and warrior status.
 Important changes in clothing and hairstyle typically denoted this transition, for both men and women.
-Youth and children were often synonymous, and a period of adolescence was not often present throughout the periods in which traditional genpuku flourished.
-The etymology of the word, which is atypical, reflects the major points of genpuku ceremonial format; in this case (元, gen) means "head" and (服, fuku) means "wearing".
+Youth and children were often synonymous, and a period of adolescence was not often present throughout the periods in which traditional flourished.
+The etymology of the word, which is atypical, reflects the major points of ceremonial format; in this case (元, gen) means 'head' and (服, fuku) means 'wearing'.
 The ceremony is also known as (加冠, kakan), (初冠, uikōburi), (冠礼, kanrei), (首服, shufuku), and (初元結, hatsu-motoyui).

 General ceremonial format

-Genpuku was traditionally considered a major rite, an important ritual affecting life course in which a child exchanged his childhood status for an adult status, and continues from the Nara (710–794 AD) into the Tokugawa period (1603–1868).
-The ceremony was usually backed by an older society member of political importance, and included the exchange of a childhood name for a new adult name (烏帽子名, eboshi-na), the adoption of adult hairstyles and clothing, and the assumption of adult responsibilities.
-Genpuku was undergone by both males and females, but was differentiated by ceremonial dress, with men receiving signifying headgear such as a ceremonial court cap (冠, kanmuri) or samurai helmet and women receiving, instead, a pleated skirt (裳着, mogi).
-The population, and members of the population, participating in genpuku depended largely upon both which historical time period the ceremony took place in and the kind of government that was in place at the time.
+was traditionally considered a major rite, an important ritual affecting life course in which a child exchanged his childhood status for an adult status, and continues from the Nara (710–794 AD) into the Tokugawa period (1603–1868).
+The ceremony was usually backed by an older society member of political importance, and included the exchange of a childhood name for a new adult name (烏帽子名, eboshi-na), the adoption of adult hairstyles and clothing, and the assumption of adult responsibilities. was undergone by both males and females, but was differentiated by ceremonial dress, with men receiving signifying headgear such as a ceremonial court cap (冠, kanmuri) or samurai helmet and women receiving, instead, a pleated skirt (裳着, mogi).
+The population, and members of the population, participating in depended largely upon both which historical time period the ceremony took place in and the kind of government that was in place at the time.
 Specific ceremonial formats are built around specific constructions of class, rank, and time period.